hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 spread on the ground, and bowed before it touching the ground with his forehead.
 Others too followed suit.

 Then Swamiji again sat for worship.
-After going through Pujâ (worship), he lighted the sacrificial fire, made oblations to it, and himself cooking Pâyasa (milk-rice with sugar) with the help of his brother-disciples, offered it to Shri Ramakrishna.
+After going through Pujā (worship), he lighted the sacrificial fire, made oblations to it, and himself cooking Pāyasa (milk-rice with sugar) with the help of his brother-disciples, offered it to Shri Ramakrishna.
 Probably also he initiated certain householders on the spot that day.
 All this ceremony being done, Swamiji cordially addressed the assembled gentlemen and